cungnv/scrapex/docs/proxies.rst

 	>>>

-Disable use of proxies at request level
+Disable use of proxy at request level
 ::